mainmatter/mainmatter.com/src/posts/2018-07-24-from-spa-to-pwa.md

 ## Testing

-Testing is an essential part of modern software engineering and we at simplabs (and I'm sure this is true for anyone reading this as well) would **never ship code that is not fully tested** - as we could not know whether the code actually works or whether we subsequently break it when making changes.
+Testing is an essential part of modern software engineering and we at Mainmatter (and I'm sure this is true for anyone reading this as well) would **never ship code that is not fully tested** - as we could not know whether the code actually works or whether we subsequently break it when making changes.
 The first thing